lbastigk/Nebulite/README.md

 },
 // Acceleration to velocity:
 {
-  // Internal invoke, no broadcasting (self-global-relationship).
+  // Internal invoke, no broadcasting (self-global interaction).
   // whenever possible, an empty broadcast should be chosen.
   "topic": "",
   "logicalArg": "1",